Who are the Christadelphians?

 The careful reader of the Bible will be in no doubt that the nation of Israel has occupied a special place in the purpose of God.
 But many people today find this difficult to reconcile with the nature of the modern State of Israel.
 How did the “special relationship” arise?

-The Bible account shows us that the human race, in the early centuries of its existence, massively abandoned the true worship of God, so that “the earth was corrupt….and filled with violence” (Genesis 6:11), thus bringing the divine judgment of the Flood.
+The Bible account shows us that the human race, in the early centuries of its existence, massively abandoned the true worship of God, so that “the earth was corrupt … and filled with violence” (Genesis 6:11), thus bringing the divine judgement of the Flood.
 It was not long, however, before mankind began to show again the same tendencies to evil.
-God therefore determined to build up a special community, by whom His Word would be preserved.
+God therefore determined to build up a special community, by whom His word would be preserved.
 So he chose Abraham, a man of faith, and made outstanding promises to him and his descendants, involving the future possession of the land of Canaan (later Palestine or Israel) and blessings for all the nations (Genesis 12:1-3; 13:14,15).

 Promises to the Patriarchs

 God’s purpose with Israel, then, was to make them a training centre for the faithful in the pagan centuries before Christ.
 Of them Jesus was born, to proclaim the good news that his faithful servants become children of Abraham by faith and so inherit the promises.
-So the Apostle Paul wrote to the Galatians: “If ye be Christ’s, then are ye Abraham’s seed, and heirs according to the promise” (Galatians 3:27-29).
+So the Apostle Paul wrote to the Galatians: “If you are Christ’s, then you are Abraham’s seed, and heirs according to the promise” (Galatians 3:27-29).